 The Sabo Center for Democracy and Citizenship integrates two rich histories and initiatives in civic engagement and democracy building in a vibrant center with local, regional, national, and international reach.

-The former Sabo Center for Citizenship and Learning at Augsburg College included a constellation of programs and themes that honor the legacy of Congressman Martin Olav Sabo ’59.
+The former Sabo Center for Citizenship and Learning at Augsburg University included a constellation of programs and themes that honor the legacy of Congressman Martin Olav Sabo ’59.
 These included public and community service, service learning, public policy, deliberative practices, urban debate, and community development work.
 The Sabo Center was founded on lessons that come from Representative Sabo’s work, focused on the role and character of citizenship in a vibrant democracy:

 - Civic engagement is a result of good citizenship